eamsdev/MiniESS/README.md

 ![image demo](./example.png)

-You can navigate to `localhost:2113` to interact with EventStoreDB Ui
+You can navigate to `localhost:2113` to interact with EventStoreDB UI

 ## Getting Started